 Self-defense is pointless

 Let me tell you the truth of the matter: if you live in the United States, there’s a good chance that someone has a gun.
-If it’s anywhere else where guns are so easy to carry, then they might have a knife.
+If it’s anywhere else where guns aren’t so easy to acquire, then they might have a knife.
 No amount of training makes you bullet or knife-proof.

 - Take boxing classes for fun.